 While young people do not completely avoid the risk of high cholesterol levels (according to the CDC, seven percent of adolescents aged six to nineteen have high total cholesterol), your cholesterol-related risks increase as your age increases.
 Part of the main reasons for this is that as you increase in age, your liver becomes less able to remove LDL cholesterol from your bloodstream.

-High blood sugar is an extremely relevant factor when it comes to your cholesterol levels.
+High blood sugar is an extremely relevant factor when it comes to managing cholesterol levels.
 High blood sugar contributes to high levels of a dangerous variant of low-density lipoprotein (LDL) called very-low-density lipoprotein (VLDL) and also lowers HDL cholesterol.
 Additionally, high blood sugar, like smoking, damages the lining of your arteries, making them more susceptible to fatty build-ups.

 Lifestyle and Dietary Recommendations for Your Cholesterol